swvanbuuren/simple-cdd-yaml/README.md

 ## Documentation

-Check out [the documentation](https://swvanbuuren.github.io/simple-cdd-yaml/) to get started, find more background information and query the API Reference.
+Check out [the documentation](https://swvanbuuren.github.io/simple-cdd-yaml/) to get started, find more background information and query the code reference.

 ## License